Sanglorian/orcus/Orcus Player Options - current.md

  **Portfolio:** Mines, secrets under the earth
  **Favored Weapon:** Pick

 Thoin (THOH-in) the Keeper is a silent deity of the rewards waiting underground.
-Not content to dig and sift for treasures, Thoin feels that his followers have a birthright to the Underdeep that authorises them to eliminate all heretics underground so their lesser hands will not profane the treasures with unskilled workmanship.
+Not content to dig and sift for treasures, Thoin feels that his followers have a birthright to the Underdeep that authorizes them to eliminate all heretics underground so their lesser hands will not profane the treasures with unskilled workmanship.
 Thoin’s particular hatred is for metal- and gem-eating monsters such as rust monsters, xorn, and metal-addicted delvers.

 Thoin is shown as a long-bearded dwarf made of stone, bearing a great pick or pickaxe, eyes and mouth glowing like sparkling gems or fresh lava.
 He never speaks, but seems amenable to the company of other earth deities who respect his dogma.
 His faithful take particular vengeance against thieves, burning them to death with molten rock.